kristinemlarson/gnssrefl/tests/use_cases/use_gls1.md

 the software appears to be appropriately removing these unreliable azimuths.
 Note: the removal of these azimuths is more related to the GPS satellite inclination than local conditions at gls1.

-Now that you have SNR files and json inputs, estimate reflector heights for the year 2012:
+Now that you have SNR files and json inputs, you can go ahead and estimate reflector heights for the year 2012:

 *gnssir gls1 2012 1 -doy_end 366*

 We will use the **daily_avg** tool to compute a daily average RH.
-The median filter is set to 0.25 meters and 30 individual tracks are required in order to recover a daily average:
+A median filter is set to 0.25 meters and 30 individual tracks are required in order to recover a daily average:

 *daily_avg gls1 0.25 30*

 Three plots are returned.
-All tracks:
+The first is all tracks:

 <img src="dailyavg-gls1-3.png" width="500"/>

-Number of tracks used in the daily average:
+The second shows the number of tracks used in the daily average:

 <img src="dailyavg-gls1-1.png" width="500"/>

-Average RH for the year 2012:
+Finally, the average RH each day for the year 2012:

 <img src="dailyavg-gls1-2.png" width="500"/>

+This data shown in the last plot give you snow accumulation.

 **Questions to think about:**